 Wesley, already running down the mountain, yelled back at her, “Forget it.
 I need a doctor, not a band-aid.
 As soon as I get my hand fixed, I’m gonna come back and kill that thing.”
 Behind him, a dotted trail of bright red spots stained a thin layer of fresh white snow that had blanketed the slopes the night before.

 Sam followed the bloody trail uphill.
 What was he talking about?
 She recognized Wesley from school, the little brother of one of the boys in her grade.
-At thirteen, he was too old to believe in zombies, surely.
+He must be around thirteen, she thought, there’s no way he could still believe in zombies, could he?
 And there had not been a single report of rabies in the region for years.
 Still, anything was possible.
 She gripped her trekking poles a little tighter.

 Sam spotted the splatter of blood where the incident must have taken place and studied the ground below.
 The tracking course she had taken two years ago would be helpful here.
 The way the snow had been disturbed had its own story to tell.

 A large imprint where the blood was pooled indicated that Wesley was on the ground at some point when his finger was broken.
 His impact had disturbed the fresh snow, revealing the harder surface below — an icy crust formed from snow that had fallen days earlier, then melted with the sun, and then froze into ice from sub-zero temperatures.
 The crunchy surface was slightly concave where the majority of Wesley’s blood was located.

 From the large patch of disturbed snow, Sam saw a single set of footprints leading to the disturbance.
 She looked closely around the entire perimeter.
 Unable to find any additional prints, she retraced Wesley’s footprints in the snow.
 Then she saw it.